rclone/rclone/docs/content/hubic.md

 Don't chunk files during streaming upload.

-When doing streaming uploads (eg using rcat or mount) setting this flag will cause the swift backend to not upload chunked files.
+When doing streaming uploads (e.g. using rcat or mount) setting this flag will cause the swift backend to not upload chunked files.

 This will limit the maximum upload size to 5GB.
 However non chunked